John Dawnay, 1st Viscount Downe

+In 1687, he acquired the mansion at 15 St James's Square, Westminster.

 He commissioned the building of Cowick Hall in East Yorkshire in the late 17th century.
 Dawnay died in October 1695, aged 70, and was succeeded in the viscountcy by his son Henry.

 Lord Downe was twice married.
 He married firstly Elizabeth Melton, daughter of Sir John Melton, in 1645.
 After her death in February 1662 he married secondly Dorothy Wickham, daughter of William Johnson, of Wickham, Lancashire, in 1663 Sir Christopher Dawnay, 1st Baronet, was his brother.